HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 amendment is drafted.
 The concerns are:

-o the creation of non-conforming sized parcels in the R-
+o the creation of non -conforming sized parcels in the R-

 6 zone district;

-management regulations require lot splits
+management regulations require lot splits to be reviewed

 by the Growth Management Commission; and